 Taproom details: Two levels hold big wooden tables at which to quaff the goods.

-Choose the brews: About a quarter of the two dozen beers on tap are house-made, including four types of IPA.
+Choose the brews: About two thirds of the 20 beers on tap are house-made, including a half-dozen types of IPA.

-Also known for: Probably more than any other LIC brewery, Alewife is a place for food, with crispy brussels sprouts, wings and burgers highlighting the menu.
+Also known for: Probably more than any other LIC brewery, Alewife is a place for food, with tacos, wings and burgers highlighting the menu.
 Wednesdays are comedy and bingo night.

 Big Alice Brewing Co.